The C major chord is one of the most commonly used chords, and it’s quite easy to form and learn quickly.

 What makes C major so great is that there are no sharps or flats in the C major scale.
 When playing C major as a guitar chord, you can rest assured that you’ll be playing only natural notes.

 The main notes of this chord are C, E, and G, played with your third, second, and first fingers respectively.
+Once you learn this variation, try it out by playing happy birthday on guitar!

 Place your ring finger on the fifth string.
 This is the string second from the top or fifth from the bottom.
 Move your finger as close to the third fret as you can.
 The closer you are to the fret, the more precise and accurate your note will sound.
 This note on its own is a C.